 Self-employment and freelance work are possible for qualified engineers with a good track record and experience.
 Short-term contract or consulting work is also possible, often arranged through agencies.

 - The work is mainly office-based with regular visits to plants, factories, workshops or building sites.
 Factory production areas can be noisy.

 - Women are currently underrepresented within chartered engineering, although there are initiatives in place to try and encourage more women into the industry, such as WISE and Women's Engineering Society (WES).

 - Opportunities are usually available in towns and cities that have a strong manufacturing or research base, or in regions where there is a local facility that supports specialist engineering.

 - There are many opportunities to work abroad, particularly throughout Europe, Asia, the Middle East and Australia.
-It is possible to gain professional recognition in other European countries and chartered engineers can apply for European engineer status (Eur Ing).

 - aeronautical engineering